ibm-cloud-docs/loadbalancer-service/apis.md

     table = PrettyTable(['ID','UUID','Name', 'Description',
                          'Address', 'Type', 'Location', 'Status'])

-    # To find all lbaas in Mexico
+    # To find all lbaas in Sao Paolo
-    datacenter = "mex01"
+    datacenter = "sao01"

     lbaas = LBaasExample()
     # remove dc=datacenter to retrieve all the load balancers in the account